Biomass

 Energy Mix

-5% of US 🇺🇸
+5% of U.S. 🇺🇸

 Solid Biomass Dominates Global Bioenergy Supply